 Since these shows are enormous, booth space is booked incredibly far in advance.
 Getting the right space within that crazy maze of vendors can make or break the ROI on the show.
 If your booth isn’t in a high traffic area, you could miss many customers.
 Look for a booth space that is:

 - Near other larger exhibitors that will attract foot traffic

-To actually reserve the booth space, typically you are provided with a map of the booths and then fill out a request form, along with a deposit to be sent to the show organizer.
+To actually reserve the booth space, typically you are provided with a map of the booths and then fill out a request form, along with sending a deposit to the show organizer.
 This deposit could be 25-50% of the booth space cost.
 Expect the cost for just the space alone to be between $5,000 and $15,000 for a midsize booth.